 Even if you don’t recognize Barry’s inimitable style on the cover of “Syllabus,” you’ll want to pick this book up—you’ll be drawn to pick it up—because before you have a chance to read it and realize that it’s one of the best books of 2014, you’ll want to return it to the hapless doodling schoolkid who left it in the comics section of the bookstore by mistake.

 Lynda Barry is still a doodling schoolkid at heart.
 She simply does what she does even if it doesn’t fit neatly into a bookstore genre—which is precisely what makes her work so beautiful, inspiring, and powerful.
-Known to her students as “professor long-title,” Professor Chewbacca, Professor Old Skull, or some other bizarre name that changes every semester, this book of lesson plans, musings, and activities, much like her classes and workshops at University of Wisconsin-Madison and elsewhere, is first and foremost invested in inspiring people to draw, write, and create art.
+Known to her students as “professor long-title,” Professor Chewbacca, Professor Old Skull, or some other bizarre name that changes every semester, Barry compiled this book of lesson plans, musings, and activities, out of assignments from her classes and workshops at University of Wisconsin-Madison and elsewhere.
+Barry is first and foremost invested in inspiring people to draw, write, and create art.
 In the process of rekindling its readers’ impulse to draw, it also meanders its way around much more important questions than genre: What is art?
 What’s an image?
 Why are drawing and creative writing so crucial not just to individual well being, but to the health of society and humanity?

 Although Barry gained broader recognition fairly recently, she is not new to comics: she drew the weekly series “Ernie Pook’s Comeek” for thirty years (check out collections like “The Greatest of Marlys” and “The Freddie Stories”).
 In a time before online comics, those of us lucky enough to have access to free urban papers like “The Chicago Reader” fell in love with Barry’s bizarre and endearing characters: young outsiders like Marlys and Freddie as well as creatures like the precocious poodle Fred Milton, a character from a bizarro alternate universe version of “Winnie the Pooh.”